-You can use fall colors to knit or crochet yourself a splendid shawl using any of these free shawl and wrap patterns.
-There are some lovely free shawl instructions available for you to use.
+You can use fall colors to knit or crochet yourself a splendid shawl using any of these gorgeous shawl and wrap patterns.
+There are some lovely knit and crochet shawl instructions available for you to use.
 Check ’em out!

 Other Fall Knitting and Crochet Projects:

 September is here.
 The first official day of fall isn’t until later this month — Monday, September 23, 2019, to be exact.
 In some areas, the weather is already starting to cool off — and in others, September can be one of the hottest months of the year.
 But, inevitably, fall is on its way.